-Investment Properties amounted to Rs2,809m on the Company's Statement of Financial Position at June 30, 2023 (2022: Rs 2,808m).
+Investment Properties amounted to Rs.
+2,817m on the Company's Statement of Fi-nancial Position at June 30, 2024.

-Investment properties are fair valued every 3 years by external independent valuer, unless there is evidence that the fair value of an asset differs materially from the carrying amount.
-The last valuation was carried at June 13, 2022.
+Investment properties are fair valued every 3 years by external independent valuer, un-less there is evidence that the fair value of an asset differs materially from the carrying amount.
+The last independent valuation was carried at June 13, 2022

-The fair value of Investment Properties at June 30, 2023 has been determined by management on the same basis as at June 13, 2022, using the income approach.
+The fair value of Investment Properties at June 30, 2024 has been determined by management on the same basis as the last independent valuation carried at June 13, 2022, using the income approach.

-This matter was considered to be one of most significance in the audit of the Company financial statements due to the material balance of investment properties on the Company's financial statements and significant judgements and estimates involved in arriving at the fair value.
+This matter was considered to be one of most significance in the audit of the Com-pany financial statements due to the material balance of investment properties on the Company's financial statements and significant judgements and estimates involved in arriving at the fair value.